Scattering and blow-up criteria for 3D cubic focusing nonlinear inhomogeneous NLS with a potential: Existence and compactness of a critical element

 Note that it's not obvious for uniform boundedness of $\|u_{n, 0}\|_{H^{1}}$ because of the shortness of scaling invariance for the equation \eqref{1.1}.
 Hence, the first step is to show that $\|u_{n, 0}\|_{H^{1}}$ is uniformly bounded, which can be obtained from the fact that passing to a subsequence,

 Indeed, by the norm equivalence, we have

+Now we prove \eqref{5.52} by contradiction.
 Let \eqref{5.52} be false, then we may assume that $r_{n}\rightarrow 0$ or $+\infty$.
 Next, we shall apply the linear profile decomposition and the perturbation lemma to get a contradiction.
 To this end, we define

 and

 Hence, $\tilde{u}_{n}={\rm INLS}_{V_{r_{n}}}\tilde{u}_{n, 0}$, that is, $\tilde{u}_{n}$ is the solution to the initial value problem

 and $\|\tilde{u}_{n, 0}\|_{H^{1}}$ is uniformly bounded, which follows from